 Most floods occur when water from intense or persistent rain, and sometimes from melting snow, enters rivers, streams and lakes, causing them to overflow.
+High sea levels at river mouths may also increase flood levels.
 In New Zealand, the heaviest rain commonly accompanies tropical cyclones, depressions and frontal systems.
-Tropical cyclones, such as the storm of 28 January 1936 (considered New Zealand’s worst storm in the 20th century) and Cyclone Bola in 1988, have caused major floods, but such storms reach New Zealand only infrequently.
+Extra-tropical cyclones, such as the storm of 28 January 1936 (considered New Zealand’s worst storm in the 20th century) and Cyclone Bola in 1988, have caused major floods, but such storms reach New Zealand only infrequently.

 South Island rivers

 In the South Island, many major eastern rivers originate in the Southern Alps.
 Weather conditions in their mountain headwaters often produce floods in their lower reaches.
 The greatest flood ever observed on the Clutha River, New Zealand’s largest river in catchment area and volume of flow, occurred in 1878.
-It was the result of a succession of weather systems that brought warm rain, together with warm winds that melted the winter snow cover.
+It was the result of a succession of weather systems bringing in warm rain and warm wind, which melted the winter snow cover.
 At the height of this flood, more than 5,700 cubic metres of water poured down the lower reaches of the river near the coast every second.